appscode/blog/content/post/gke-mysql/index.md

 ## Backup MySQL Database Using Stash

-Here, Here we are going to use Stash to backup the database we deployed before.
+Here, we are going to use Stash to backup the database we deployed before.

 ### Step 1: Install Stash

+Go to [Appscode License Server](https://license-issuer.appscode.com/) again to get the Stash Enterprise license.
-Here we will use the Stash Enterprise license that we obtained.
+Here, we will use the Stash Enterprise license that we obtained.

 ```bash
 $ helm install stash appscode/stash              \